 The European Commission (EC) expressed that they have concerns with the proposal on the alternative chassis dynamometer testing because they have not yet been able to conduct and verify the testing themselves.
 The Japanese questioned the hesitation from the EC, as the procedure for chassis dynamometer testing is confirmed in UN GTR No. 4.
 The EC stated that the concern lies in the lack of availability in chassis dynamometers in Europe.
 The Japanese delegation indicated that the EC is in favour of chassis dynamometer testing because they historically voted in favour of UN GTR No. 4, which outlines the procedure.
 OICA has expressed concerns over testing accuracy, but the chassis dynamometer eliminated this uncertainty because it can be done in a controlled environment.
-OICA clarified that the test procedure for compression ignition engines and positive ignition fueled engine with natural gas or liquified petroleum is what is outlined in UN GTR No. 4, and it may not be chassis dynamometer test procedures.
-The Japanese delegation stated that testing has always been done on the component level and this would be a departure from the heavy-duty vehicle approach.
-The American delegation off the eHDV GTR text.
+OICA clarified that the test procedure for compression ignition engines and positive ignition fueled engine with natural gas or liquified petroleum is what is outlined in UN GTR No. 4, and it may not be chassis dynamometer procedures.
+The Japanese delegation insisted that UN GTR No. 4 outlines the chassis dynamometer test procedures.
+The American delegation stated that testing has always been done on the component level and this would be a departure from the heavy-duty vehicle approach.
+The American delegation offered their support for the inclusion of the chassis dynamometer testing as part of the eHDV GTR text.
 China highlighted that the proposed test procedure is aligned with UN